founded in 1910

 • Maud Slye, an Institute researcher at the University of Chicago was hailed for her 38 years of work in breeding mice used in liver tumor and cancer research.
 She autopsied 150,000 mice during her career!

-• Sprague Investigators, Dr. George and Gladys Dick began studying treatments for polio.
+• Sprague Investigators, Drs.
+George and Gladys Dick began studying treatments for polio.
 During their effort, they discovered the cause of scarlet fever, a scourge of their time.

 • Dr. Henry Helmholz became a renowned pediatrician and founded the Pediatric Section at the Mayo Clinic.